TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 For an overview see also `get.typo3.org
 <https://get.typo3.org/version/9#system-requirements>`_.

-Should you encounter problems, the ":ref:`troubleshooting`" section at the end of this document will help.
+Should you encounter problems, the ":ref:`troubleshooting`" chapter will help.

 Database Environment